 College is expensive.
-According to the College Board’s Trends in College Pricing 2015, the average full-time student at a four year nonprofit private university will pay $32,410 a year in tuition and fees.
-Add in room and board and the price balloons to nearly $45,000!
+According to the College Board’s 2016 Trends in College Pricing report, the average full-time student at a four year nonprofit private university will pay $35,020 a year in tuition and fees.
+Add in room and board and the price balloons to nearly $45,370!
+Over 4 years, that’s over $180,000 in tuition, fees, room and board and that’s if your child graduates on time.
+If you’re one of the many parents with children heading off to college soon, it’s time to start thinking about how you’ll pay for this major investment.
+Here are four little known tips to help pay for college tuition.

 Apply for Obscure Scholarships

-There are thousands upon thousands of obscure scholarships most college bound students have never heard of before.
+There are thousands of obscure scholarships most college bound students have never heard of before.
 Everyone knows there are are scholarships for academic ability and athletic ability, but there are those for artistic ability too.
-There are scholarships for those families who have joined certain organizations and employers who offer scholarships to their employee’s children.
+There are scholarships for those families who have joined certain organizations and employers who offer scholarships to their employees’ children.

 Remember the FAFSA